vrcAlbert/documentation-api/source/javascript/events.rst

 nosListenEvent
 **************

-.. js:function:: $context.nosListenEvent(event, callback [, caller ])
+.. js:function:: $container.nosListenEvent(event, callback [, caller ])

 	| Listen one (or many) event, ie register a callback function to be called when the event occurs.
-	| Listening will be on current :term:`dispatcher` (closest relatives in the DOM element in jQuery).
+	| Listening will be on current :term:`dispatcher` (closest relatives in the DOM element in jQuery container).

 	For the callback function is triggered, events listened and triggered should not match exactly.
 	The event listened can just match one property of the event triggered.

 	:param mixed event: ``{}`` or ``[{}]``.
 Required.
 JSON event to listen.
 	:param function callback: Required.
 The callback function to execute when the event occurs.
 The function takes as parameter the event trigger.
 	:param string caller: Caller name.
 If set, can stop listening to specific listener.
-See :js:func:`$context.nosUnlistenEvent`.
+See :js:func:`$container.nosUnlistenEvent`.

 	.. code-block:: js